 Submit qualifying testing

-Take the Mensa Practice Test in January for just $1! (regularly $18)
+Take the Mensa Practice Test for just $2 in January!

 Prospective members can apply by submitting evidence of scores from prior intelligence testing.
 Many people find this a quick and easy way to qualify for Mensa membership, as they often qualify on tests they have already taken at some point in their lives.

 Even if you don't think you would qualify with prior evidence, you may want to review this short list of qualifying scores.
 You may remember another test you took in grade school, college or the military.

 All evidence of prior testing will be appraised individually, and Mensa reserves the right to make the final determination of the acceptability of the test.
 The nonrefundable, one-time evaluation fee is $60.

 Please fill out the following pages with the information as it pertains to the candidate applying for membership.

 Need a little assistance?
 We're happy to help you locate your old test scores.